 Who is screen sense Oak Park?

 Screen Sense Oak Park is a group of local parents who are concerned about technology and our kids.
 If you are here with the same sentiments, SSOP includes you!
 We are modeled on the success of Screen Sense Evanston, which was a grassroots movement in D65 last year.
-We focus on raising awareness about resources such as Smartphones on Hold (sign up your children today—this is a local movement!), Wait Until 8th, Screen Sanity and Screen Sense, and pursuing conversations about technology in our schools.
-We are actively working with District 97 to implement a number of changes:

-Before school year 2026-2027, D97 will develop and enforce comprehensive guidelines on appropriate screen time—both for District devices and personal devices—ensuring that these standards are informed by educational experts and parental input.
+These were our previously stated SSOP priorities: Before school year 2026-2027, D97 will develop and enforce comprehensive guidelines on appropriate screen time—both for District devices and personal devices—ensuring that these standards are informed by educational experts and parental input.

 • Keep district devices at school overnight and on weekends, except for families that opt in to having them sent home; give analog homework through middle school